Neil Smith (ice hockey): New York Rangers

-Fall of the Rangers
+Decline

 The next few years saw the team struggle to stay in contention, but having traded away many of its prospects for the Stanley Cup run, the team had to increasingly rely on aging veterans acquired through expensive free agency.
 A major dispute between Smith and hard-driving coach Mike Keenan ended when Keenan left for the St. Louis Blues after the championship season.
 Unfortunately, none of the coaches that succeeded Keenan could motivate the highly-paid stars who played for the Rangers in the mid to late 1990s.

-Attempting to once more bring in an older superstar to re-ignite the magic of 1994, Neil Smith signed Wayne Gretzky in 1996, reuniting him with his old teammate Messier.
-During the 1996–97 playoffs the Rangers earned their way into the Eastern Conference Finals, where they were beaten by a bigger and younger Philadelphia Flyers squad.
+Attempting to once more bring in an older superstar to re-ignite the magic of 1994, Smith signed Wayne Gretzky in 1996, reuniting him with his old Oilers teammate Messier.
+During the 1996–97 playoffs the Rangers earned their way into the Eastern Conference Final, where they were beaten by a bigger and younger Philadelphia Flyers squad.
 The reunion would last only a year, however, as Messier left amid an acrimonious dispute with the organization.

-With his departure the Rangers sank into mediocrity; though Smith acquired a succession of veteran players with expensive contracts and drafted a host of promising young players, the team continued to underperform and miss the playoffs until Smith's departure from the organization following the 1999–2000 NHL season.
+With Messier's departure the Rangers sank into mediocrity; though Smith acquired a succession of veteran players with expensive contracts and drafted a host of promising young players, the team continued to underperform and miss the playoffs, and Smith was fired before the conclusion of the 1999-2000 season.
+Smith's replacement as general manager, Glen Sather, also continued Smith's trend of signing numerous aging players who underperformed their high salaries, including bringing back fan favorite Messier.
 The Rangers did not again reach the playoffs again until 2006, nor did they win another playoff series, or a single postseason game until a decade later when they swept the Atlanta Thrashers during the Eastern Conference Quarterfinals in 2007.